-Similar to Sour cream, Hummus is made for human consumption.
-Let’s dive deeper into what Hummus is and what Hummus is made of so your know why this delicious dip or spread for humans is terrible for dogs.
+It’s important to keep in mind that Hummus is made for human consumption.
+Let’s dive deeper into what Hummus is and what Hummus is made of so you know why this delicious dip or spread for humans is terrible for our four-legged friends.

 What is Hummus and what is Hummus made of?